-13 Off-Beat Handbags Celebrities Have Carried on the Red Carpet
+13 Offbeat Handbags Celebrities Have Carried on the Red Carpet

 When it comes to red carpets, celebrities’ bags are the last thing on people’s minds.
 When there are dresses and shoes and hair and makeup to fawn over, purses often become an afterthought, which is why celebrities are known to ditch them or carry simple, not-too-flashy clutches.
 But there are some stars who play the game and don’t ignore the magic that bags can have on a red carpet.

-Ahead, we’ve collected 13 times celebrities have carried off-beat handbags on the red carpet.
-From bringing an actual bottle of wine (looking at you, Gigi Hadid) to toting handbags shaped like lipsticks, these famous ladies aren’t afraid of an out-there accessory.
+Ahead, we’ve collected 13 times celebrities have carried offbeat handbags on the red carpet.
+These famous ladies aren’t afraid of an out-there accessory, from bringing an actual bottle of wine (looking at you, Gigi Hadid) to toting handbags shaped like lipsticks.

 Angelina Jolie: Handcuffs

-Jolie made handcuffs fashion when she wore a gold Louis Vuitton clutch, with a matching cuff, to the premiere of her ex-husband Brad Pitt's movie, Moneyball, in Toronto in 2011.
-The $15,000 bag featured a shiny gold exterior, but the real star was the gold cuff which was linked to the bag with a gold chain.
+Jolie made handcuffs fashion when she wore a gold Louis Vuitton clutch, with a matching cuff, to the premiere of her then-husband Brad Pitt's movie Moneyball in Toronto in 2011.
+The $15,000 bag featured a shiny gold exterior, but the real star was the gold cuff that was linked to the bag with a gold chain.

 Photo: